-Goals/Policies Implementation Success Indicators Outcomes Recommendations range of housir ng to live in Alg U 21 isure an adequate cho ice of living accommodations HU-2.6 Support opportunities to accommodate home buyers and renters with varying income levels.
-Code adoptions or amendments Code adoptions or amendments supporting development of multifamily or affordable housing Zoning Code Ordinance 1190-21 defined affordable housing and created design guidelines around MFR housing.
+1 sure an adequate cho ice of living accommodations Zoning Code Ordinance 1190-21 defined affordable housing and created design guidelines around MFR housing.
 It is recommended to specify and clarify this policy to better measure and track the effectiveness and outcomes resulting from its implementation.
-A decrease in the number of cost-burdened or severely cost-burdened residents It is recommended that the city create or participate in a Local Housing Fund to subsidize low- and middle-income home buyers and renters.
+It is recommended that the city create or participate in a Local Housing Fund to subsidize low- and middle-income home buyers and renters.
 HNA was the first opportunity the city has had to recently measure cost burdened and severely cost burdened residence.
-Incentives for diverse housing typologies Adopted incentive programs for multifamily or affordable housing No incentives are established for affordable or MFR housing.
-Advertising financial assistance programs Webpage describing financial assistance programs HU-2.7 Maintain a balance of percentages of housing availability for low, moderate and high income residents.
-Housing Study Programs, policies, or partnerships Code adoptions or amendments Complete Housing Needs Assessment (2022) Zoning Code Amendment granting flexibility of housing uses in zones Zoning Code Ordinance 1190-21 granted greater use provisions across more zones than previously allowed and added new housing forms.
+No incentives are established for affordable or MFR housing.
+Zoning Code Ordinance 1190-21 granted greater use provisions across more zones than previously allowed and added new housing forms.
 Implementation of HAP recommended actions will likely address the intent of this policy.
 It is recommended that continued monitoring of housing production is conducted to inform decisions surrounding housing policies, regulations, incentives, and programs.

-Goals/Policies Implementation Success Indicators Outcomes Recommendations a range of housir ing to live in Alg U 21 nsure an adequate cho ice of living accommodations at will allow pede - Development of group forms of housing has been happening in Algona despite a net benefit and interest in these types of facilities.
+Goals/Policies Implementation Success Indicators Outcomes Recommendations range of housir ng to live in Alg U 2 1 isure an adequate cho ice of living accommodations at will allow pede • Development of group forms of housing has been happening in Algona despite a net benefit and interest in these types of facilities.
 Considerations should be made on streamlining the group home licensing process, including a straightforward permit process, development of a tip sheet, and training for permitting staff.
 HU-3.1 Continue to allow home occupations.
 Development Regulations Number of business permits issued for home occupations.
 267 business licenses were permitted for home occupations between 2015 and 2022.
 Home occupations were previously allowed in the city under Ordinance 965-05 in 2005.
 No changes to home occupation regulations were made between 2015 and 2022.
 It is recommended that this policy is revisited in the Utilities element since home occupation is currently permitted in the city and utility constraints are likely reducing the number of suitable sites for home occupation.
 It is also recommended that this policy is relocated to the land use section since it relates to the generation of livable wage jobs within the city rather than the production and maintenance of housing affordable to all income levels.